Baadshaho: Casting

-Actresses Aishwarya Rai, Kareena Kapoor, Katrina Kaif, Shruti Hassan and Priyanka Chopra were speculated as the lead actress opposite Ajay Devgn.
-Though Kareena Kapoor and Katrina Kaif liked the script, they declined the offer due to non-availability.
-The film was to star Diljit Dosanjh initially, though he opted out of the project subsequently and was replaced by Emraan Hashmi.
+Several actresses including Aishwarya Rai, Kareena Kapoor, Katrina Kaif, Shruti Hassan and Priyanka Chopra were reported to be the lead actress opposite Ajay Devgn.
+Although Kapoor and Kaif expressed interest, both declined due to scheduling conflicts.
+Diljit Dosanjh was initially cast in the film, but later opted out of the project and was replaced by Emraan Hashmi, marking his third collaboration with Luthria following Once Upon a Time in Mumbaai and The Dirty Picture.

-Later in June 2016, actors Vidyut Jammwal, Ileana D'Cruz and Esha Gupta were officially confirmed to be in the cast.
-Priyanshu Chatterjee was cast in a special appearance for the role of the politician Sanjeev, modelled after Sanjay Gandhi.

 Filming

-Principal photography commenced on 15 August 2016 in Mumbai.
-The second schedule started on 1 December 2016 in Jodhpur, Rajasthan.
+Principal photography commenced in August 2016 in Mumbai.
+The second schedule began in December 2016 in Jodhpur, Rajasthan.
 The third schedule commenced on 19 January 2017.

-Ileana D'Cruz wrapped her part of filming on 5 March 2017.
-The Rajasthan schedule was wrapped up on 9 March 2017.
+The Rajasthan schedule wrapped in March 2017.

 Release

-The makers of the film earlier announced that the films worldwide release would be on 22 December 2016.
-However, upon request from producers Ritesh Sidhwani and Rakesh Roshan of the films Raees and Kaabil respectively, Bhushan Kumar moved the worldwide release date to 12 May 2017.
-In early December 2016, Devgn announced 1 September 2017 as the worldwide release date.
+The film was initially scheduled to release worldwide on 22 December 2016.
+However, at the request of producers Ritesh Sidhwani and Rakesh Roshan, whose films Raees and Kaabil, respectively, were scheduled for release around the same time, the release date was postponed to 12 May 2017.
+In early December 2016, Ajay Devgn announced that the film would instead be released worldwide on 1 September 2017.

 Soundtrack

-The soundtrack was released on 19 August 2017 by T-Series, which consists of eight songs, composed by Tanishk Bagchi, Ankit Tiwari, Abhijit Vaghani, DJ Chetas and Traditional Folk.
-The songs "Mere Rashke Qamar" and "Socha Hai" ("Kehdoon Tumhe" from the 1975 film Deewaar) are recreations for the film by lyricist Manoj Muntashir and composer Tanishk Bagchi.
+The soundtrack was released on 19 August 2017 by T-Series.
+It consists of eight songs composed by Tanishk Bagchi, Ankit Tiwari, Abhijit Vaghani, DJ Chetas and Traditional Folk.
+The songs "Mere Rashke Qamar" and "Socha Hai" ("Kehdoon Tumhe" from the 1975 film Deewaar) were recreations for the film by lyricist Manoj Muntashir and composer Tanishk Bagchi.
 Their originals were written by Fana Buland Shehri and Sahir Ludhianvi, and were composed by Nusrat Fateh Ali Khan and R. D. Burman respectively.

-The song "Piya More" (first version) is a remake from Ankit Tiwari's old tune "Nasha Shar Pe Chadke Bhole" (from the film "Dee Saturday Night").
-Then, Tiwari changed the tune and some lyrics cause the controversy.
-This song appearance Sunny Leone and Emraan Hashmi.
-Sung by Neeti Mohan and Mika Singh.
+The song "Piya More" (first version) is a remake from Ankit Tiwari's old tune "Nasha Sar Pe Chadke Bole" (from the film "Dee Saturday Night").

-The song "Socha Hai" was later changed to the lyrics due to copyright issues.
-The song changed without "Socha Hai", "Kehdoon Tumhe".
-Sung by Jubin Nautiyal and Neeti Mohan without Kishore Kumar and Asha Bhosle's additional vocals.
-You can listen the new version of Socha Hai in Jubin's Compilation Album: "Best Of Jubin Nautiyal" (2016) & "Best Of Jubin Nautiyal" (2020).
-But, the song is not available on some online music player like Spotify, Gaana and JioSaavn.

-T-Series later private the official video of the song "Socha Hai" and Jukebox audio video of the film.
+The lyrics of the song "Socha Hai" were later changed due to copyright issues.